 Voxeo focuses its marketing attention on the open nature of its IVR platform.
 It even gives away its software to third-party developers so they can build applications that make the system even more robust.

 PlumVoice offers technology and services that are very similar to Voxeo.
 It sells on-site server and software solutions as well as off-site, full-service IVR hosting.
 PlumVoice also sells lots of pre-built IVR applications customized to different industries and different-sized organizations.
 The advantage of these applications is that an organization can deploy an IVR system quickly by recording a few menu options and integrating with existing databases.

 InContact is different than Voxeo and PlumVoice in that it only offers subscription IVR hosting, not in-house server and software configurations.
 Its hosted service is similar to those offered by Voxeo and PlumVoice, with more of a focus on simple user controls.

 The inContact service comes with a software package called inControl that lets an organization easily customize scripts and IVR system configuration through a graphical interface.
 You drag and drop boxes into a virtual workspace.
 Each box represents a different step in the automated call process.
 One box might signal a prompt to enter a pass code and another box plays hold music.
 You can also preview the call sequence before deploying it live.

 All three of these companies offer free demos or trial versions of their products and services.

 We hope this HowStuffWorks article has helped you better understand the world of IVR.
-For more information on interactive voice response and related topics, check out the links on the next page.
+For more information on interactive voice response and related topics, check out the links below.